-Join Eric Wing for an in-depth discussion in this video Creating a basic appliance, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Creating a basic appliance, part of Revit: MEP Families.

 - Next up is an electrical appliance.…What I'd like to do here is make…a face based, electrical component.…What I'd also like to do is model some thins.…using simple detail lines and of course…some plans symbology.…So let's get started by going to Families.…Let's go to New.…Let's go to Generic Model face based.…And let's click open.…On the create tab, let's go to our…Family Category and Parameters.…